New to Road Scholar? Sign up

 Breakfast: Breakfast 7:30 - 8:30 a.m. in the Assembly Inn Dining Room.
 Is breakfast your favorite meal of the day?
 You're in the right place then!
 Breakfast options change each day, but will incorporate lots of your favorites.
 Biscuits and gravy, french toast, pancakes, scrambled eggs, bacon, sausage, grits, hash browns, oatmeal (not the package kind either), and lots of others.
 Standard offerings include fresh fruit, cereal, yogurt, granola, baked pastries, orange juice and another juice option.
 Fresh coffee or hot tea will start your morning off right!

-Morning: Our first morning class, we will begin our exploration of the Psalms with Jim Chatham.
-“Psalms, the Poetry of the Human Struggle” Psalms 22 & 23 What does each of these psalms say on its own?
-What was the Psalms collector suggesting by placing them side-by-side?
+Morning: The first morning class will explore a conversation between Psalms 22 & 23, led by Jim Chatham.
+What does each psalm say on its own, and what was the Psalms editor saying by placing them together?
 What situation in your life and mine does this tandem address, and with what message?
-We will take a fresh look at the best known psalm in the Bible, plus its next-door neighbor.
+We will take a fresh look at the best known psalm in the Bible, plus it's next-door neighbor.
+If you are able, read Psalms 22 & 23 before coming to class.
 After a midmorning break you will begin the presentation on WELLNESS with Chyril Graf.
 Each class will start with self-discovery, followed by a discussion and then physical practice.
 Today the focus is on posture; beginning with an extensive postural analysis and a review of the importance of balance, posture and flexibility.
 Together we will practice some easy stretches and exercises targeting specific posture points and stance improvement.
 Each session will end with a guided meditation for deep relaxation and rejuvenation.

 Lunch: Lunch is served from 12:30 - 1:30 in the Assembly Inn Dining Room.
 Mondays are typically our "build your own sandwich bar" day.
 Fresh-sliced sandwich meat, a variety of bread offerings, lettuce and tomato slices, and some potato or macaroni salad to join the sandwich... or perhaps a bowl of soup.
 Don't pass up some crunchy chips and a cookie or brownie for your sweet tooth!